rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 ## Specification

 Implement an object-oriented version of Crowther's Adventure game using the class structure provided below.
-It should:
+It should have the following parts:

 1. implement **loading** of the map:
 	* handling command line arguments to open a given datafile